MarkusH/blog/content/Development/2021-06-06__en__writing-safe-database-migrations-in-django.rst

 remember that there can always be this one server that has not been updated yet and thus runs the previous version.

-Which brings me back to one of the opening questions:
+Which brings me back to one of the opening questions.

 When Do We Deploy Migrations?
 -----------------------------